protesilaos/my-website/_pages/emacs/emacs.md

 ## The official Emacs TUTORIAL in Greek

-I am the author and maintainer of the `TUTORIAL.el_GR` file that is part of Emacs 29 (current development target) since 2022-05-08.
+I am the author and maintainer of the `TUTORIAL.el_GR` file that is part of Emacs 29 since 2022-05-08.
 You can find it in the Emacs source code inside the `etc/tutorials/` directory.
 If you report a bug about it with `M-x report-emacs-bug`, consider adding me in carbon copy (Cc).
 The `etc/tutorials/TUTORIAL.translators` file mentions the email address you should use.

 ## Dotemacs